-Some work in this study was supported by the Fund of the FY2009 Research Project of Innovative Research Organization, Saitama University, Japan.
-The authors also acknowledge the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan for providing the Special Funds for Basic Researches (B) (No. 19404021, FY2007~FY2009 and No. 22404022, FY2010~2012) of Grant-in-Aid for Scientific Research.
+Some works of this study were supported by the Fund of the FY2009 Research Project of Innovative Research Organization, Saitama University, Japan.
+The authors also acknowledge Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan for providing the Special Funds for Basic Researches (B) (No. 19404021, FY2007~FY2009 and No. 22404022, FY2010~2012) of Grant-in-Aid for Scientific Research.